 MUP 388 Piano Accompanying.
-(1) F, S
+(1)

-Accompanying majors (others at the discretion of instructor).
 Piano accompaniments found in vocal and instrumental literature; discussion of styles and performance practices; experience in public performance.
 2 hours per week.
 May be repeated for credit.
+Prerequisite: Performance major with a concentration in piano accompanying or instructor approval.

 MUP 417 Advanced Improvisation.
-(2) F, S
+(2)